 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 It’s clear that Americans have a taste for salt, but salt plays a role in high blood pressure.
 Salt is made of mostly sodium.
 Sodium is a mineral present in most foods.
 If your body has too much sodium, fluid can build up and increase your blood pressure.

 Everyone, including kids, should reduce the amount of sodium they eat or drink to less than 2,300 milligrams a day.
-That is about 1 teaspoon of salt.
+That is about one teaspoon of salt.

 You should further reduce how much sodium you eat to 1,500 mg a day if you:

-But you might be surprised that most sodium you consume isn't from the salt shaker.
-In fact, many high-sodium foods don't even taste salty.
+But you might be surprised that most sodium you consume is not from the saltshaker.
+In fact, many high-sodium foods do not even taste salty.
 A package of flavored oatmeal can have more sodium than a bag of chips.
 Fresh chicken is often soaked with a high-sodium solution to make the meat tender.